How saving plan discount is applied

 A savings plan discount only applies to resources associated with Enterprise Agreement, Microsoft Partner Agreement, and Microsoft Customer Agreements.
 Resources that run in a subscription with other offer types don't receive the discount.

-Savings plans and VM reserved instances
+Savings plans and VM reservations

 For example, VM X has the highest savings plan discount of all savings plan-eligible resources you used in a particular hour.
 If you have an available VM reservation that's compatible with X, the reservation is consumed instead of the savings plan.
 The approach reduces the possibility of waste and it ensures that you’re always getting the best benefit.